 Veronika Vlková

 Veronika Vlková is a visual artist, illustrator, and educator.
-She has long been engaged in work for children, including children’s therapy, and children often appear as motifs in her personal artistic practice.
-As a book illustrator, she frequently collaborates with Jan Šrámek.
-Among their award-winning works are To je metro, čéče (That’s the Metro, Dude), which received the title of the Most Beautiful Czech Book of the Year for Children and Youth and was included in the selection of exhibited illustrations at the Bologna Book Fair in 2020, and Apolenka z modrotisku (Apolenka from the Blue Print), for which the duo won the Illustrator of the Year award at the Czech Grand Design Awards in 2020.
+She has long been engaged in work for children, children’s therapy, and children are also often a motif in her personal artistic practice.
+As a children’s book illustrator, she often collaborates with Jan Šrámek.
+Among their award-winning works are the book To je metro, čéče (“That’s the Metro, Dude”), which received the Most Beautiful Czech Book of the Year award in the category for children and young adults and was included in the selection of exhibited illustrations at the Bologna Children’s Book Fair in 2020, as well as Apolenka z modrotisku (“Apolenka from Blueprint”), for which the duo won the Illustrator of the Year award at Czech Grand Design 2020.